Univalence and completeness of Segal objects: Univalence of simplicial objects

+\begin{lemma} Let $p\colon E\twoheadrightarrow B$ be a fibration in $\mathbb{C}$.
+Then $p$ is a univalent fibration in $\mathbb{C}$ in the sense of Definition~\ref{defunivalencesyn} if and only if the Segal object $N(p)$ is univalent in the sense of Definition~\ref{defequivXalt}. \end{lemma} \begin{proof} If we substitute the Segal object $N(p)$ for $X$ in (\ref{equequivtype}), via (\ref{equfcttype}) we see that the object $\mathrm{Equiv}(N(p))$ as a type family is given up to judgemental equality in context $a,b:B$ by

+This is exactly the type family $\mathrm{Equiv}(E)$ of equivalences associated to $p$ as a type family from (\ref{equequivtypesyn}).
+As in particular $N(p)_0=B$, we see that the type judgements (\ref{equidtoequiv}) and (\ref{equdefunivalencesegalsyn}) coincide for $X=N(p)$.
+It follows that the Definitions \ref{defunivalencesyn} and \ref{defequivXalt} of univalence coincide in this case. \end{proof}

-Let $X$ be a sufficiently fibrant simplicial object in $\mathbb{C}$.
-In order to define the fibrations of left- and right-invertible maps $\mathrm{Linv}(X)$ and $\mathrm{Rinv}(X)$ over $X_1$ respectively, we construct the object $\mathrm{Inv}(X)$ of triangles in $X_2$ whose 1-boundary is degenerate up to homotopy in $X_1$.
+In closing, we construct a categorical interpretation of the type family $\mathrm{Equiv}(X)$ for a sufficiently fibrant simplicial object $X$ in $\mathbb{C}$.
+Thus, in order to define the fibrations of left- and right-invertible maps $\mathrm{Linv}(X)$ and $\mathrm{Rinv}(X)$ over $X_1$ respectively, we construct the object $\mathrm{Inv}(X)$ of triangles in $X_2$ whose 1-boundary is degenerate up to homotopy in $X_1$.
 It will serve as domain for both fibrations.
 Therefore, consider the pullbacks